matn7/CS-Notes/src/main/java/mutithreading/README.md

 **Data Race Problem**

-- Compiler and CPU may execute the instructions Out Of Order to optimize performance and utilization.
+- Compiler and CPU may execute the instructions Out-Of-Order to optimize performance and utilization.
 - They will do so while maintaining the logical correctness of the code.
-- Out Of Order execution by the compiler and CPU are important features to speed up the code.
+- Out-Of-Order execution by the compiler and CPU are important features to speed up the code.
 - The compiler re-arranges instructions fo better:
-    - Branch prediction (optimized loops, "if" statements etc.).
+    - Branch prediction: (optimized loops, "if" statements etc.).
-    - Vectorization - parallel instruction execution (SIMD).
+    - Vectorization: Parallel instruction execution (SIMD).
-    - Prefetching instructions - better cache performance.
+    - Prefetching instructions: Better cache performance.
 - CPU re-arranges instructions for better hardware units utilization.
 - May Lead to unexpected, paradoxical and incorrect results.

 **Data Race - Solutions**

-- Establish a Happens - Before semantics by one of these methods:
+- Establish a **Happens - Before** semantics by one of these methods:
     - Synchronization of methods which modify shared variables.
     - Declaration of shared variables with the volatile keyword.